rogelio-lopez/rogelio-lopez/README.md

 </div>

-<h4>I'm a recent Florida State University graduate with a degree in Computer Science, who is passionate about web and software development.
+<h4 align="center">I'm a recent Florida State University graduate with a degree in Computer Science, who is passionate about web and software development.
 Always looking to learn and improve every day!</h4>

 <br>
 <h3>